ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 .. note::
    See :ref:`playbooks_variables` for details on how Ansible chooses among variable values defined in different places (variable inheritance and scope).
+   Also deduplication happens ONLY at the play level, so multiple plays in the same playbook may rerun the roles.

 .. _embedding_modules_and_plugins_in_roles: